roozbehaghabarari/pde-solidification-matlab-materials-science/README.md

 ## License

-This repository is intended for academic and educational use.
-Please cite the author if you use or adapt this work.
+This repository is intended for academic and educational purposes.
+Please credit the author if you refer to or reuse this work in your own projects.